LucasAlfare/FL-BT/README.md

 ## Overview

-Each job takes YouTube video IDs as input and returns a ZIP with extracted stems.

-This was born as a CLI tool, now I expanded to an app exposed via HTTP API.
+This was born as a CLI tool, now I expanded to an app, exposed via HTTP API.
 Dockerized for cross-environment use.

 Ideal for musicians extracting stems locally, without relying on paid services.
 Future enhancements may include stem merging.

-> **Warning**: High CPU and RAM usage.
-Designed for localhost use for now.
-> Remote/VPS deployments are possible but **not recommended** for now due to:
->
-> * Lack of authentication or rate limiting;
-> * Single-threaded worker limits concurrency adjusts;
+Each job takes YouTube video IDs as input and returns a ZIP (URL to it) with extracted stems.

 ---